Acupuncture and Homoeopathy – which is best?

 Get in the habit of eating Clogstoun Congee regularly to preserve your Stomach Yin and keep you properly hydrated: much better than drinking lots of water.

-Remember! always take food and drink that is cooked and warm to the touch.
+Remember! always take food and drink that is cooked and warm to the touch, even if it’s aim is to boost your Kidney Yin.

 Later, as you stop showing signs of Kidney Yin deficiency, the following foods are more for Kidney Yang deficiency.
-However, being yang, they are also somewhat heating so may produce rashes, irritability or headaches in sensitive individuals if introduced too fast:
+However, being yang, they are also somewhat heating so may produce rashes, irritability or headaches in sensitive individuals if introduced too fast or if you have too much at a time.

-To preserve balance, avoid very heating foods and herbs.
-These over-stimulate your body to resist them.
-For example, very hot curries might make you perspire so cool you down: counter-productive!
+To preserve balance, avoid very heating foods and herbs because these over-stimulate your body to resist them.
+For example, very hot curries might make you perspire, so would cool you down: counter-productive!
+The same goes for some kinds of strong garlic if you take too much.

 Foods that help both Kidney Yin and Yang – but eat them cooked and warm if possible: